 The third and final week of our USA road trip was spent in the beautiful state of California.
 Having already seen so much in Utah, Arizona, and Nevada I was worried this state wasn’t going to leave such a big impression on me anymore.
 I couldn’t have been more wrong.
 Every state has such unique and wonderful features, you can hardly compare them to each other.
 Here’s what we saw in California!

 Yosemite National Park was one of the main things I really wanted to visit during my time in the US.
 When my parents visited the country 25 years ago, this was one of their favourite things.
 They couldn’t wait to share it with us too.
 Unfortunately, the park was closed due to forest fires when we visited.

 Luckily some parts of the park were safe and we were able to drive through the Tioga Pass.
 This way we still got a glimpse of the beautiful nature that you can find in Yosemite.
 It was so peaceful, so serene.
-It made me so sad to think on what we missed out on due to those fires, but I’m glad we were safe!
+It made me so sad to think about what we missed out on due to those fires, but I’m glad we were safe!

 Because Yosemite was closed, we went for a hike in Mammoth Lakes instead.
 We were already planning to stay in Mammoth Lakes for a night, but we were meant to drive on to Yosemite early in the morning.
 I’m so glad we were able to enjoy the beautiful scenery here because I wouldn’t have wanted to miss this kind of nature.

 We ended up taking a 5-mile long hike up to Rainbow Falls.
 The weather didn’t allow for a rainbow to actually from near the waterfall, but it was nonetheless a beautiful sight.